Last Updated on

 They use to eat a few berries in the morning on an empty stomach.
 They say they feel more energetic and of course it improves their health, skin and hair.
 Some of them mix them with other fruit juices.

 You can buy them dried or in capsules.

 For my part, I eat 3 of them every morning, before or after my fruit juice.
 Beyond that, I feel an overflow of energy.

 How to use amla powder benefits for health?

 If you prefer, the taste of dried amla and juice being not necessarily pleasant, you can opt for infusions based on amla powder.

 Simply dilute the powder with hot water and add honey.

-Amla has many scientifically proven health benefits and it is therefore not surprising that it is also used in Ayurvedic medicine.
+Amla benefits for health are numerous and it is therefore not surprising that it is also used in Ayurvedic medicine.

 This article contains compensated links.
 As an Amazon Associate I earn from qualifying purchases.
 Consult the disclaimer on the site for more information.